uni-notes/uni-notes/docs/1_Core/Probability_&_Statistics/06_Sampling_Distributions.md

-## Sampling
+# Sampling

-is used when it is not feasible to analyse the entire population
+Used when it is not feasible to analyze the entire population

+Estimation: Using the sample to estimate population parameter(s)

 ## Population v Sample